ibexa/documentation-developer/docs/api/shop_business_api.md

 Shop business API is the layer between the application entry points (like controllers or CLI commands) and the particular shop-related services.

 To access the Shop business API, you have to use the Business API invocation service.
-This service is the access point to the Business API and defined by a service with the ID `ses_eshop.business_api.invocation`.
+This service is the access point to the Business API and is defined by a service with the ID `ses_eshop.business_api.invocation`.

 To call the operation service, use the `call()` method.